cdktf/cdktf-provider-google/docs/assuredWorkloadsWorkload.csharp.md

 - *Type:* string

 Resource identifier.

-For a project this represents project_number.
+For a project this represents projectId.
 If the project is already taken, the workload creation will fail.
+For KeyRing, this represents the keyring_id.
+For a folder, don't set this value as folder_id is assigned by Google.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.5.0/docs/resources/assured_workloads_workload#resource_id AssuredWorkloadsWorkload#resource_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/assured_workloads_workload#resource_id AssuredWorkloadsWorkload#resource_id}

 ---